aktos-io/aecad/docs/creating-circuit.md

 For subcircuits, it's passed as the first argument in `schema/bom.ls` if the subcircuit is a function.

 For Footprints, it's passed as `data.value` in `schema/footprints.ls`

+### `# provides this`

+This indicator makes this function (subcircuit) added to the "`.[]exposes`" array so that any other dependent can explicitly require this function by `# depends: foo` syntax.

+If omitted, the script of subcircuit is loaded anyway, so it's normally found.
+It's only useful to detect/resolve a circular dependency.
+When a circular dependency is detected, the dependent is not loaded.

 ### Example Circuit